How To Measure PDRacer Hulls

 Round to the nearest 1/8".

-If you have a crew of 4 volunteers (such as at an event), the measuring process is very quick to perform and can be done in less than a minute.
+If you have a crew of 3 volunteers at an event, the measuring process is very quick to perform and can be done in less than a minute.
 Instead of a string, the volunteers use a measuring tape for the line, and a second measuring tape for the distance from the line to the bottom of the rocker.

 volunteer jobs: